-- A message encrypted with a with a public key can only be decrypted with the matching private key. - A message encrypted with a private key can be decrypted by the matching public key. - A private key can be used only by its owner - Decrypting with the wrong key will return gibberish or raise an error.
+- A message encrypted with a with a public key can only be decrypted with the matching private key. - A message encrypted with a private key can be decrypted by the matching public key. - The owner of a private key keeps it secret and doesn't tell it to anyone, - Decrypting with the wrong key will return gibberish or raise an error.